sakshigargit/webpack-demo/README.md

 > npm run start

-then click on this link [http://localhost:8080] to check the result in console.
+then [click here](http://localhost:8080) to check the result in console.